Cindy Williams (EastEnders): Conception, birth, and custody battle

 The chaotic relationship of the fictional character Cindy Beale (Michelle Collins) with her husband Ian Beale (Adam Woodyatt) has been struggling for some time.
 The marriage is damaged by both partners' selfishness and Cindy's promiscuity, with Cindy growing tired of Ian, which leads to an affair with Ian's half-brother David Wicks (Michael French).
 However, Ian discovers their relationship and vows to obtain custody of their children, Steven, Peter and Lucy.
 Later, Cindy snaps and hires a hitman to kill Ian; when this proves unsuccessful she flees the country with the help of David and Barry Evans (Shaun Williamson), taking Steven and Peter to Italy.

 A couple of years later, viewers see her begin an affair with businessman Nick Holland (Dominic Taylor), before she is tracked by a private investigator, with her sons abducted and taken back to Britain.
 Cindy, who has been forced to leave Lucy behind, is desperate to have her back - and follows Ian back to Walford with Nick.
 After gaining custody of her children, she is arrested moments later for attempted murder when Ian's associates persuade the hitman, John Valecue (Steve Weston), to tell the police that Cindy has hired him.
 Ian is then given custody of their children, with Cindy being charged and held on remand.
 Although she has become pregnant with Nick's child, he abandons her in prison after realizing her true nature and knowing she is guilty of shooting Ian.

 As the soap opera progresses, Cindy Beale later gives birth to her daughter (Ella Wortley and Cydney Parker) off-screen in prison, but Ian is informed that she has died in childbirth from an embolism.
 He is forced to break the news to their children, which devastates him.
-Ian ia shocked to be told that, as he is still officially Cindy’s next of kin, he is in line for custody of the child.
+Ian is shocked to be told that, as he is still officially Cindy’s next of kin, he is in line for custody of the child.
 On attending Cindy’s funeral, Ian meets with Cindy's mother Bev Williams (Diane Langton), who agrees Ian should have custody of the baby, and Cindy is named after her mother.
 However, Bev's another daughter Gina (Nicola Cowper), is unable to have children, and Ian decides to let her have custody.
-Cindy is therefore not seen again until years later, where she makes a brief appearance, played by Eva Sayer, when Ian visites Devon thinking Gina is sending him poison pen letters as Cindy, his wife.
+Cindy is therefore not seen again until years later, where she makes a brief appearance, played by Eva Sayer, when Ian visits Devon thinking Gina is sending him poison pen letters as Cindy, his wife.